Notice of Public Hearing Monday, 03/05/18top

-Notice of the meeting is being sent to all adjacent property owners, and to all HOA’s and Civic Associations registered with the City that are located within ½ mile of the proposed development.
+Notice of Public Hearing is being sent to all adjacent property owners, and to all HOAs and Civic Associations registered within the City of Centennial located within ½ mile of the proposed development.
+A Public Hearing before the City Council will be conducted on the referenced application at:

 June 2017 - New Ordinancestop